alanv72/Chinese-Diesel-Heater-Advanaced-Thermostat-Temperature-Controller/README.md

 You can add an optional switch on to D8 Pin - shorting this pin to GND turns disables the new functionaility.
 ## Behaviour

-Once connected the addon will remain dormant until a start command is sent from the standard controller once it has seen the start command the module monitors temperature (desired temperature and actual temperature) data from the controller to the heater.
+Once the heater has been powered on into standby mode the addon will activate after 30 seconds.
+During this time, set the thermostat to the desired temp.
+The module monitors temperature (desired temperature and actual temperature) data from the controller to the heater.

+If it is already warm enough, nothing will happen.

+If the temperature is or falls 2 degrees below the desired temperature the module will issue a start command to the heater.
+This start command triggers the same startup as you pressing the 'On' button.
+So all normal startup procedures are followed by the heater.

-If the actual temperature rises 3 degrees above the desired temperature and the heater has reached its normal running state the module will send a stop command to the heater, the command sent triggers the normal shutdown on the heater as if you had pressed the off button on the controller so all of the normal cooldown procedures are followed.
+If the actual temperature rises 2 degrees above the desired temperature and the heater has reached its normal running state the module will send a stop command to the heater.
+The command sent triggers the normal shutdown on the heater as if you had pressed the off button on the controller so all of the normal cooldown procedures are followed.

-If the heater has been shut down by the module and the temperature falls 2 degrees below the desired temperature the module will issue a start command to the heater, again this start command triggers the same startup as you pressing the On button so all normal startup procedures are followed by the heater.

-The reason for 3 degrees above being chosen as the cutoff is to allow the heater to try and maintain temperature on its own by going to it's low setting (which it does at 3 degree above) and only shut it off if the amount of heat being produced on low is still raising the temperature.
+The reason for 2 degrees above being chosen as the cutoff is to allow the heater to try and maintain temperature on its own by going to it's low setting (which it does at 1 degree above) and only shut it off if the amount of heat being produced on low is still raising the temperature.

+It will continue to turn on/off as required.

+If you turn the heater off using the controller or remote.
+It will disable the thermostat behaviour and will not resume until the 'on' button is pressed again, or the unit is completely powered off/on again.

 ## Todo